 - Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.

-So what does all of this mean for your existing furnace in 2023?
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
 For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces